BenJMaurel/NLP_project/README.md

 ## Credits

-All the files inside lib are extracted from https://github.com/lancopku/Avg-Avg.
+The lib folder relies mainly on ressources from https://github.com/lancopku/Avg-Avg.
+We thank the original authors for their open-sourcing.